syncfusion-content/javascript-docs/js/Maps/Getting-Started.md

 ### Interactive Legend

 The legends can be made interactive with an arrow mark indicating the exact range color in the legend, when the mouse hovers on the corresponding shape.
-You can enable this option by setting `mode` property in `legendSettings` value as "**interactive**".
+You can enable this option by setting the `mode` property in the `legendSettings` value as "**interactive**".
 The default value of `mode` property is "**default**" to enable the normal legend.

 #### Title